obvonage/deved-platform/content/blog/en/voice-enabling-a-text-only-chatbot.md

   * The (Voice API) call leg is identified by its UUID value,
   * The application returns an [NCCO](https://developer.vonage.com/voice/voice-api/ncco-reference#ncco-reference) where:

-    * A greeting is played to the remote party, with [“action”: “talk”](https://developer.vonage.com/voice/voice-api/ncco-reference#talk),
+    * A greeting is played to the remote party with [“action”: “talk”](https://developer.vonage.com/voice/voice-api/ncco-reference#talk),
     * It starts an ASR (Automatic Speech Recognition) cycle with [“action”: “input”](https://developer.vonage.com/voice/voice-api/ncco-reference#input),

-The Voice API platform will call the webhook URL as specified in the \`eventUrl\` parameter (route /asr) whether speech has been detected or not.
+The Voice API platform will call the webhook URL as specified in the `eventUrl` parameter (route /asr) whether speech has been detected or not.

 * ‘/event